JakeSteam/blog-programming/_posts/2018-09-29-developing-android-apps-with-firebase-authentication.md

 Most of the useful information is stored within the `user.providerData`; an array of every service the user has authenticated to your app with.
 This will usually only have 1 service in it, and the data available does vary by provider.
 That being said, the following should usually be available on each provider:

-- `providerId`: The provider’s name, e.g. “firebase”.
+- `providerId`: The provider's name, e.g. "firebase".
-- `uid`: The user’s ID for that provider, format varies between provider.
+- `uid`: The user's ID for that provider, format varies between provider.
 - `displayName`: The name the user has chosen on that provider.
 - `email`: The email the user signed up to the provider with.
-- `photoUrl`: A publicly accessible image URL containing the user’s profile picture for that provider.
+- `photoUrl`: A publicly accessible image URL containing the user's profile picture for that provider.

 This data is shown in the [reference app](https://github.com/JakeSteam/FirebaseReference/):
 ![auth example](/wp-content/uploads/2018/09/v2fiwrl.png)